-The situation seems helpess, doesn’t it?
+The situation seems helpless, doesn’t it?
 But do not give up hope.
 If you badly want to claim the channel, try recalling the password you may have used.

-Admittedly, this us not an easy task.
+Admittedly, this is not an easy task.
 Alternatively, try recalling if you may have written the password somewhere in a notebook.